 Socrates “survived” even his execution in the sense that he went on to become, with Plato’s help, the most famous philosopher in Western history, and he’ll survive this, too.

-The Republic, Or, My Dinner With Socrates plays at La MaMa's First Floor theatre through December 15th.
-For more information and tickets, click on live link of title.
+The Republic, Or, My Dinner With Socrates plays at La MaMa’s First Floor Theatre through December 15th.